napatech/dpdk/ntacc_readme.md

 > `sorted` and `unsorted` is Napatech terms for symmetric and unsymmetric.

 ##### Default RSS/HASH function <a name="DefaultRSS"></a>
-A default RSS/HASH function can be setup when configuring the ethernet device by using the function:
+A default RSS/HASH function can be set up when configuring the ethernet device by using the function:

 	int rte_eth_dev_configure(uint8_t port_id, uint16_t nb_rx_queue, uint16_t nb_tx_queue, const struct rte_eth_conf *eth_conf);